RDFLib/rdflib/docs/developers.rst

 Compatibility
 -------------

+RDFlib 7.0.0 release and later only support Python 3.8.1 and newer.

 RDFlib 6.0.0 release and later only support Python 3.7 and newer.

 RDFLib 5.0.0 maintained compatibility with Python versions 2.7, 3.4, 3.5, 3.6, 3.7.